bkroeker/temporal_tables/README.md

  # Nothing extra required -- foo_h will automatically get a "bar" column too!
  add_column :foo, :bar, :string

+## Config

+Create temporal tables for all tables by default TemporalTables.create_by_default = true

+Don't create temporal tables for these tables.
+Defaults to schema_migrations and sessions tables.
+ TemporalTables.skip_temporal_table_for :table_one, :table_two

+Add an updated_by field to all temporal tables to track who made any changes.
+Defaults to a :string field.
+The block is called when records are saved to determine the value to place within the updated_by field.
+ TemporalTables.add_updated_by_field(:integer) { User.current_user.try(:id) }

 ## Contributing

 1. Fork it